RayHightower/RayHightower.com/_posts/2019-03-11-ai-superpowers-by-kai-fu-lee.markdown

 <img style="margin-left:20px" src="/images/ai_superpowers_kaifu_lee.jpg" width="150" align="right" alt="AI Superpowers by Kai-Fu Lee" title="AI Superpowers by Kai-Fu Lee" />

+>Deep learning will eliminate many jobs that were once considered safe from automation.
+White collar, blue collar... every profession will feel the impact before the year 2039.

 Machines powered by artificial intelligence have excelled at games for decades.
 IBM’s Deep Blue defeated chess champion Garry Kasparov in 1996.
 Alphabet's AlphaGo defeated world champion Go player, Ke Jie, in 2017.

 Game-focused AI is highly specialized and mostly ineffective in in other areas.
 What about general purpose AI, software that can mimic human intelligence and make human-like decisions?
 What about applications beyond games?